UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/kernels_ranges.md

 **Definition**.
 A linear transformation $T: V \to W$ is _nonsingular_ if
 $T$ is an isomorphism.
 Otherwise, it is called _singular_.

-Computing the kernel and range of a linear transformation offers a means to check non-singularity.
+Computing the null space and range of a linear transformation offers a means to check non-singularity.